 If your DSA application is approved, you will be asked to go for a needs assessment.
 The support you get depends on your individual needs but you may be recommended any of the following:

 - furniture used for study purposes

 - recording devices

-*The government has introduced changes to DSAs and, as from 2015/16, all students are asked to pay the first £200 of the cost of a computer.
-However, Brunel will pay this cost for all fully enrolled students (further details are available here).
+*The government introduced changes to DSAs during 2015/16 and now all students are asked to pay the first £200 of the cost of a computer.
+However, during 2016/17 Brunel will pay this cost for all fully enrolled students (further details are available here).

 - training in the use of disability software

 - note takers for visually impaired and hearing impaired students